 Precision centering a quilt top to a specific placement on the backing is next to impossible.

 Ideally your batting should be cut to the same length and width as the backing (5″ wider than the top on all 4 sides) but it can be slightly larger than the backing.

 I carry Hobbs 80/20 batting.
-I charge the same price as your local quilt store $14 per metre.
+I charge the same price as local quilt stores.
 You may provide your own batting, but I recommend that you choose a good quality batting.

 Inexpensive battings found in discount stores and fabric stores are thin and uneven.
 They may cause tension problems during the quilting process.
 I reserve the right to refuse poor quality batting.